 I grew up playing video games, obsessed with drawing wireframes for my own RPGs at an early age.
 I’d create elaborate dungeon maps, draw characters, their weapons, and bosses they would fight.
 Dropped out of high school early so I could pursue my career as a web developer at the age of 17.
 I’ve worked as a freelancer most of my career, finding clients, negotiating with them, and building their websites to spec in my early 20’s.

 in my mid 20’s, i had come up with a great idea that I called Rennder.
-It’s a drag & drop web design platform in the web browser. the web was still very much in its infancy, and it was very difficult to build a stable prototype, but eventually an investor found Rennder in late 2011.
+It’s a drag & drop web design platform in the web browser.
+The internet was still very much in its infancy, and it was very difficult to build a stable prototype, but eventually an investor found Rennder in late 2011.
 After he had played around with a live prototype of Rennder, Konrad Musial decided to fund the project.

 Within 3 years, I had spent the small amount of funding that I had recieved while working on Rennder full time.
 At this point, WordPress had taken over the world and my project had become obsolete.

 finally, in 2015, I decided to step away from the Saas business model (similar to SquareSpace, Wix, & Weebly), and make Rennder open source to compete directly with WordPress.
-I let go of the bloated project and started porting over code to a new project using Microsoft's new, open source platform, ASP.net 5.
-At the same time, have been looking for more freelance work, and hopefully soon, I’ll be able to utilize Rennder to build websites for my clients.
+I let go of the bloated project and started porting over code to a new project using Microsoft's new, open source platform, ASP.net Core (at the time, it was called vNext beta 4.0).